 David has extensive experience in retail, finance and investment as a Director of a number of renowned Australian fashion brands over 20 years.
 David was Chief Executive Officer and shareholder in the iconic luxury fashion brand sass & bide from 2008 to 2014 before selling the business to Myer.

-Sue Lloyd-Williams has been a Director of the Festival since November 2011.
-She Chairs the Audit Committee.
+Sue Lloyd-Williams is the Festival Deputy Chairman, appointed in October 2017.
+Sue has been a Director of the Festival since November 2011 and Chairs the Audit Committee.

 Sue is an Alumni of RMIT University, and sits on the RMIT Advisory Board for the School of Economics, Finance & Marketing.

 Sue has an extensive background in business and administration.
 Sue retired from the Victoria Racing Club (VRC) end of November 2011 after 32 years of continuous service.
 She held Senior Executive positions and was the Club’s Deputy Chief Executive from 2002-2011.

 Sue is widely acknowledged for her exceptional contribution to the VRC having steered the Club’s strategy for corporate development, marketing, membership, catering and television.
 Sue played an integral role in the growth of the international standing of the Melbourne Cup Carnival as a world-class event and championed the Club’s international strategy.

 Since 2011 Sue has adopted a portfolio career and has taken a lead role with Victorian Government Trade Missions to Middle East & Asia focussing on Equine and Fashion.
 Sue is a Past President of Zonta (International Business Women’s Organisation).

 Sue’s significant achievements have received the highest accolades.
 Sue was appointed an Officer of the Order of Australia (AO) in the 2012 Queen’s Birthday Honours, Committee for Melbourne Achiever Award in 2003 and the Jo Miller Award in 2004.